 In Japanese culture, trust and attention to others’ feelings are essential.
 This means that Japanese businesspeople value personal relationships more than dry facts.
 What is important is how you value your client and how you treat him.
 This differs greatly from a strictly fact-based and pragmatic approach of the German counterpart.

 Not paying any attention to the concept of "localization", Daimler appointed German managers who immediately started giving orders as if they were in Germany.
 As a result, Japanese subordinates felt extremely reluctant to take orders from them (Froese and Goeritz, 2007: 98), which in turn had a negative impact on overall efficiency.
 Moreover, most Germans were seen as guests which exacerbated the situation since guests usually don’t have authority in Japan and on top of that it's hard to be "rude" to a guest.

 Cross-department communication was very weak as well.
 Apart from the R&D department, communication mechanisms weren’t installed properly and a chain of command was not clearly defined (Froese and Goeritz, 2007: 101).

-In practice it means that the financial difficulties which Mitsubishi Motors experienced were perceived quite differently by the by two parties involved in the alliance.
+In practice, it means that the financial difficulties which Mitsubishi Motors experienced were perceived quite differently by the two parties involved in the alliance.

 The joint venture didn’t work as intended because of the lack of consideration given to cultural factors.
 The inability to establish proper communication, build trust and recognise the goals of one’s counterpart played a significant role in the outcome of the cooperation.